atomlaser-lab/optical-bloch-solver/README.md

 The final properties `ground`, `excited`, and `detuning` are more complicated.
 Basically, in many calculations one wants to solve for time-dependent problems with a detuning relative to a particular transition.
 However, one does not want to have to keep track of what the absolute frequency is if a magnetic field changes.
 The properties `ground` and `excited` let the user fix what states the detuning should be calculated relative to.
 Both `ground` and `excited` can be specified either as just the $F$ value or as a 2 element vector $|F,m_F\rangle$.
 In `opticalSystem`, `laser` must have a ground state value set so that the solver knows how to calculate the rotating wave approximation; however, `ground` can be just an $F$ value.
 If just an $F$ value is set, then the detuning is calculated with respect to the $B=0$ energy for the ground state and the fine structure frequency of the excited state.
 If `ground` or `excited` is set to a 2 element vector, the detuning is calculated with respect to the relevant transition connecting the $|F,m_F\rangle\rightarrow |F\rangle$ or $|F,m_F\rangle\rightarrow|F',m_F'\rangle$ states.
 Here are a couple of examples:
 ```
-op.laser1.setStates(2,[],0);            %Laser 1 connects ground state with F = 2, and is detuned by 0 MHz from the F = 2 to F' transition
+op.laser1.setStates(2,[],0);            %Laser 1 connects ground state with F = 2, and is detuned by 0 Hz from the F = 2 to F' transition
-op.laser1.setStates([1,1],2,-1e3);      %Laser 1 connects the state |1,1> with the F' = 2 state with a detuning of -1 GHz.
+op.laser1.setStates([1,1],2,-1e9);      %Laser 1 connects the state |1,1> with the F' = 2 state with a detuning of -1 GHz.
 If the magnetic field is changed, the detuning relative to this transition is unchanged.
 op.laser1.setStates([2,2],[3,3],0);     %Laser 1 connects the |2,2> -> |3,3> transition.
 Remains on resonance regardless of magnetic field
 ```